Communications in Palestine: Censorship

 Digital technology in the Palestinian territories has expanded methods of government control.
 Repression now operates through surveillance, censorship, and harassment online.
 Digital tools enable faster and broader monitoring of communication, often serving as a precursor to arrests or other punitive actions.
 Similar to trends seen worldwide, digital repression in the Palestinian territories reflects a hybrid model in which online and offline controls are combined, contributing to self-censorship and restrictions on free expression.

 In 2008, OpenNet stated, "Access to the Internet in the Palestinian territories remains relatively open, although social filtering of sexually explicit content has been implemented in Gaza.
 Internet in the West Bank remains almost entirely unfiltered, save for a single news Website that was banned for roughly six months starting in late 2008.
 Media freedom is constrained in Gaza and the West Bank by the political upheaval and internal conflict as well as by the Israeli forces."

 On 23 April 2012, EFF published a list of websites censored by some Palestinian ISPs.
 That same day, the Tor Project announced that they were witnessing politically motivated censorship in Bethlehem.

-In May 2012, the Ma'an news agency claimed "The Palestinian Authority has quietly instructed Internet providers to block access to news websites whose reporting is critical of President Mahmoud Abbas."
+In May 2012, the Ma'an news agency claimed, "The Palestinian Authority has quietly instructed Internet providers to block access to news websites whose reporting is critical of President Mahmoud Abbas."

 Mail

-Palestine Post is responsible for providing postal service in the West Bank, while the Ministry of Telecom and Information Technology of the State of Palestine is responsible for postal service in the Gaza Strip.
+Palestine Post is responsible for providing postal service in the West Bank, while the Ministry of Telecommunications and Digital Technology is responsible for postal service in the Gaza Strip.
 Generally, international letters addressed to the West Bank are routed through both Jordan and Israel, and international letters addressed to Gaza are routed through only Israel.
 Delays often happen during the sending and receiving of letters from Palestine.
 Without these two national postal authorities, no international courier service would be serving the areas.